Shio2077/ShinGen/README.md

 项目使用了OpenCV官方提供的安卓[SDK-4.12.0](https://opencv.org/releases/)。

+图标使用了Pixiv pid:136095851的AI图。

 # Genshin Impact Auto-Conversation Clicker on Android

-~~Currently, it only has the conversation clicking function,~~Version 1.2 adds the function of automatically opening unlocked treasure chests and picking up dropped items when character move close to chest;
+Version 1.2 adds the function of automatically opening unlocked treasure chests and picking up dropped items when character move close to chest;
 When the "eye" pattern appearing the APP should click center of the game interface to pass conversation; when conversation "bubble" pattern apperaing the bubble will be clicked.
 Picking up items in Genshin Impact on mobile is more convenient than on a desktop, so I don't have much motivation to do it...

 ## Installation and Usage